 -

-Consistent hybrid recipe aimed at support + motion control
+A consistent hybrid feel aimed at support plus motion control in our tests

 -

-Simple, no-fuss setup and short return window typical of the listings
+Simple, no-fuss setup and a short return window as shown on the listings we reviewed

 -